 The truth is that the odds are stacked against you when you invite them to an event at church.
 Does that mean you should give up?
 Is busyness a good reason to abandon events for parents or families?
 NO WAY!
 The opportunity to make an impact in the lives of parents is real.

 The key is to plan quality events that engage the entire family.
-You provide activities for parents to engage their student rather than drop them off.
+You provide activities for parents to engage their students rather than drop them off.

 The most common question we receive from the ministers is, "How many events should I do for parents each year?"